OskarMunck/Thesis/README.md

-# NLP and podcasts - happy marriage?
+# Transformer Based Topic Modelling and Dynamic Segmentation of Speech-to-Text Transcribed Data
+## Applications for Effective Podcast Monetization

 Below follows some initial analyis.

 ## Some descriptive stats of the metadata